-The Bridal Chorus arrangements we offer here have become some of our most popular song choices; to these we plan to add a flute solo, possibly with harpsichord and small orchestra accompaniment, a wedding piano and organ duet, and a solo trumpet with orchestra.
-I am also toying with the idea of composing lyrics, which almost necessarily must begin with "Here comes the bride" (to change that line would be akin to rewriting the first line of the national anthem) though it is a formidable task.
+The Bridal Chorus arrangements we offer here have become some of our most popular song choices; to these we plan to add a flute solo, possibly with harpsichord and small orchestra accompaniment, a wedding piano and organ duet, and a solo trumpet with orchestra. (*Editors note - the trumpet version has been added).
+I am also toying with the idea of composing lyrics, which almost necessarily must begin with "Here comes the bride" (to change that line would be akin to rewriting the first line of one's anthem) though it is a formidable task.
 I do, however have an approach that I think might make this most cherished of bridal processionals more appealing to young couples getting married in the 21st century.
+Time will tell.

 released 20 July 2010

 Bridal Chorus Variations was arranged and produced by Steve Millikan for the Wedding Music Project.
 Musicians include Kara Day-Spurlock, Colette Abel, Dennis McCafferty, and Steve Millikan.